NEXT STEP PROGRAM

 AVAILABLE TO ALL YOUNG PEOPLE BETWEEN THE AGE OF 13-18 WHO HAVE COMPLETED AN OPERATION FLINDERS EXERCISE!

-The Next Step Program is an opportunity for young people once they complete their Operation Flinders Exericse.
+The Next Step Program is an opportunity for young people once they complete their Operation Flinders Exercise.
 Structured to provide opportunities in self-development, self-confidence and learning, the program is a great way to continue the sense of adventure and growth.

 By simply self-nominating to enter the program, the young people will receive emails, invitations and gain access to resources exclusive to Next Step participants.
 As a Next Step participant, they may:

 - Have the opportunity to take part in activity weekends